The next front in Facebook's misinformation battle: climate change – KION546

 Experts, however, say the stakes could not be higher for Facebook to further ramp up its solutions for this problem — and soon.

-“Given that [climate change] is an existential threat, we can’t be casual about the seriousness about the threat of climate misinformation,” said John Cook, a research assistant professor at the Center for Climate Change Communication at George Mason University.
+“Given that [climate change] is an existential threat, we can’t be casual about the seriousness about the threat of climate misinformation,” said John Cook, a post-doctoral research fellow at the Climate Change Communication Research Hub at Monash University.
 “It needs to be addressed with the same level of urgency and proactiveness that they’re showing with Covid-19 and election misinformation.”

 The shortcomings of Facebook’s climate misinformation strategy

-Note: Correction: A previous version of this article misstated John Cook’s current university affiliation.
-He is a post-doctoral research fellow at the Climate Change Communication Research Hub at Monash University.